tierney12/lyles_sutherland_challenge/README.md

 To run tests:

 There are two test files: 'BookingTests.java' and 'ChallengeTests.java'.
-You can run these by selecting them in the package explorer and clicking the play icon or py pressing F11 https://i.imgur.com/T37VFhj.png
+You can run these by selecting them in the package explorer and clicking the play icon or by pressing F11 https://i.imgur.com/T37VFhj.png

 To use the API: